programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

 The arrange() function allows us to order our columns in a new way.
 Currently, the colleges are organized by year in ascending order.
-Lets place them in descending order of establishment from the Civil War.
+Lets place them in descending order of establishment, in this case, from the end of the Mexican-American War.

     early_colleges %>%
         arrange(desc(established))